GoraNetwork/off-chain-starter/README.md

 parameter, queries two data sources, building their URLs dynamically, and returns current air temperature in the area of said postcode.

-It requires two inter-depended operations: getting postcode geographical coordinates and querying current weather at them.
-Because of certain inherent limitations of Web Assembly, programs cannot efficiently pause while waiting to receive data from extrnal sources such as URLs.
+It requires two data-retrival operations: getting postcode geographical coordinates and querying current weather at them.
+Because of certain limitations of Web Assembly, programs cannot efficiently pause while waiting to receive data from extrnal sources such as URLs.
 To work around that, Gora off-chain programs are run in *steps*.
 Steps are essentially repeated executions of the program with a shared context that includes current execution number.

 During a step, the program can schedule HTTP(S) requests, possibly using URL templates that it can fill at run time.
 When the step ends, these requests are